martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 2. To reclaim mannequins, use the gh gei reclaim-mannequin command.

-    - To reclaim mannequins in bulk with the mapping file you created earlier, replace DESTINATION with the destination organization and FILENAME with the file name of the mapping file.
+    - To reclaim mannequins in bulk with the mapping file you created earlier, replace `DESTINATION` with the destination organization and `FILENAME` with the file name of the mapping file.

     ```posh
     gh gei reclaim-mannequin --github-target-org DESTINATION --csv FILENAME.csv
     ```

-    - To reclaim an individual mannequin, replace DESTINATION with the destination organization, MANNEQUIN with the login of mannequin, and USERNAME with the username of the organization member that corresponds to the mannequin.
+    - To reclaim an individual mannequin, replace `DESTINATION` with the `destination` organization, MANNEQUIN with the login of mannequin, and USERNAME with the username of the organization member that corresponds to the mannequin.

-    If there are multiple mannequins with the same login, you can replace --mannequin-user MANNEQUIN with --mannequin-ID ID, replacing ID with the ID of the mannequin.
+    If there are multiple mannequins with the same login, you can replace `--mannequin-user MANNEQUIN` with `--mannequin-ID ID`, replacing ID with the `ID` of the mannequin.

     ```posh
     gh gei reclaim-mannequin --github-target-org DESTINATION --mannequin-user MANNEQUIN --target-user USERNAME